sushil2601/javaScript_practise/NODEJS.md

     JWT stands for JSON Web Token.
     It is used for authentication and authorization in web applications.

-    It helps the server and client share information securely in a compact, encoded format.
+    It helps the server and client share information securely in a encoded format.

     What’s Inside a JWT?
         .A JWT is a string made of three parts: